 “I mentioned in another reply, I use soup, broth, veggies, dribbled egg and small amount of rice to help bring my sugar levels down (usually after eating bad foods) for 2 – 3 days.“

 Diet plays a key role in type two diabetes, so it’s no surprise that ‘dietary supplements’ featured 2.2x more in these diabetes conversations.
 However, using our medical lexicon, this topic features words like ‘snack’ and ‘recipe’ – which would traditionally fall under the topic of food in a general context.
-Relative Health pinpoints these words’ different meaning within a medical context.
+Relative for Medical pinpoints these words’ different meaning within a medical context.

 Contrasting Specialist And General Conversations